ugGit/float-issue-recreation/README.md

 * The issue persists when using compiling for multicore (i.e. `-stdpar=multicore`) and when using the `-nostdpar` flag.
 * Using another optimization level (`-O2`,`-O1`,`-O3 -g`) produce correct outputs.
 * Removing the execution policy from the first loop resolves the issue.
-* The result is wrong for all execution policies for the first loop.
+* The result is wrong, indifferent of the execution policies used for the first loop.
 * Using `double` for `w` solves the issue.